parhamrahmani/SAP-UI-Landscape-XML-Modifier/README.md

 ## SAP UI Landscape XML Modifier v0.1.0

 The SAP UI Landscape XML Modifier is a Python programme designed to modify SAP UI Landscape XML "Local" files into "Centralized/Global" landscape files.
-It provides various functionalities to regenerate UUIDs for workspaces, nodes, services, and items, as well as the option to remove includes and rename workspaces.
+It provides various functionalities like adding systms from your local xml configuration file into another xml configuartion file, regenerating UUIDs for workspaces, nodes, services, and items, as well as the option to remove inclusions of SAPUILandscapeGlobal from your local file, in order to make it usable as a central file.
 This programme is useful for customising and managing SAP UI Landscape XML files according to specific requirements.

 ## Features

+-***Add Systems from a Landscape xml file into another one*** This feature allows you to easily copy a SAP system/connection from one SAP landscape XML file and move it to another SAP UI landscape file.
+It's helpful when you have separate XML files for different environments and want to add a system from one environment to another *without directly editing the XML file*.
+It's also useful for adding a new system to the central/global SAP UI Landscape file.
+Normally, these global files are read-only in SAP Logon, requiring manual system addition using SLMT or XML editing, which can be inconvenient.

-- ***Regenerate UUIDs:*** The programme allows you to regenerate UUIDs for workspaces, nodes, services, and items.
-This prevents errors and possible interferences between local and the global file.
+- ***Regenerate UUIDs and Remove SAPUILandscapeGlobal Inclusions:*** The programme allows you to regenerate UUIDs for workspaces, nodes, services, and items.
+This prevents errors and possible interferences between local and the global file.If the XML file includes "SAPUILandscapeGlobal.xml", the programme provides an option to remove this inclusion.

-- ***Rename Workspaces:*** You can rename workspaces within the XML file.
-This feature is particularly useful when you want to make the XML file usable as a central file.
-(Renaming the "Local" workspace is a necessity for making a global config file)

-- ***Update Service IDs:*** The programme updates the service IDs of items based on the regenerated UUIDs of services.
-This ensures proper referencing and consistency within the XML file.

-- ***Remove SAPUILandscapeGlobal Inclusions:*** If the XML file includes "SAPUILandscapeGlobal.xml", the programme provides an option to remove this inclusion.
 This is necessary to make the XML file a central file that can be used independently.

 - ***Exporting an Excel file of all SAP systems:*** Information exported is node names, system names, SID, system types, system URL (for FIORI or NWBC types) or server address, router address, etc.